 Help others create, maintain, and sustain hope by creating a 30 second video or written summary of what YOU do in your darkest hour to get through that period of hopelessness and work to get back to a hopeful state of mind.
 Is it music?
 A friend?
 Deep breathing?
 Or something else?
 Share with the world so when they need some inspiration, they can use your technique to find their strength to hold on for brighter days.
 As those brighter days always do come.

 And then engage with the community to vote on the messages, lifting up the ones you find most helpful and inspirational.
 What tips and techniques from what others are doing might work for you?
 Tag your friends, family, celebrities, or others that you want to hear from - what is their OneThing for Hope?
 Let's learn from each other about Hope.

 We are giving monetary prizes of $1000, $500 and $250 for 1st, 2nd and 3rd place winners, based on votes by the community.
-Entries are due January 31, 2017 11:59 pm PST.
-Voting occurs in February 1-7, and winning videos are going to be displayed at the 5th Annual Global Mental Health Movement Summit in Johannesburg, South Africa February 8th and 9th.
+Entries are due May 31, 2018 11:59 pm PST.
+Voting occurs in June 1-10, with current contest videos displayed at the 5th Annual Global Mental Health Movement Summit in Johannesburg, South Africa February 8th and 9th and winning videos displayed at Mental Health America's contest June 15th.
 Entries are encouraged from around the world, so share far and wide using both: #OneThing #Hope

 Hopelessness is the primary predictor of suicide, and the number one symptom of depression, so we need to grow the opposite if we want to tackle this issue.
 Research suggests hope is a teachable skill you can create and build, like a muscle.
 And with suicide and depression growing at alarming rates, with 36% of girls in the US alone self-reporting depression prior to graduating high school, suicide now the leading cause of death for 15-19 year old girls, the time is now to amplify the message of Hope.